ducaale/xh/README.md

         --verify <VERIFY>             If "no", skip SSL verification.
-If a file path, use it as a CA bundle --cert <FILE>                 Use a client side certificate for SSL --cert-key <FILE>             A private key file to use with --cert --https                       Make HTTPS requests if not specified in the URL -I, --ignore-stdin                Do not attempt to read stdin --curl                        Print a translation to a `curl` command
+If a file path, use it as a CA bundle --cert <FILE>                 Use a client side certificate for SSL --cert-key <FILE>             A private key file to use with --cert --native-tls                  Use the system TLS library instead of rustls (if enabled at compile time) --https                       Make HTTPS requests if not specified in the URL -I, --ignore-stdin                Do not attempt to read stdin --curl                        Print a translation to a `curl` command